ancarebeca/port-domain-service/README.md

     docker-compose up
  ```

-You can find in this [postman](docs/postman/port-domain-services.postman_collection.json) file all the calls need it to test the application
+You can find in the [postman](docs/postman/port-domain-services.postman_collection.json) file all the calls need it to test the application

 ## Future improvements